Milkman68/HL2-RebalanceMod_Game-files/README.md

 - Standard Zombies are now more tanky and move slightly faster.
 Their accompanying Headcrab can also now jump-attack the player from the body when at low-health (After playing a little animation that-is).

-- Poison Zombies have had their health doubled, from 175 - 250.
+- Poison Zombies have had their health increased, from 175 - 250.
 And they also now do more damage than the Standard Zombie.

 - The Poison Headcrab's poison attack now only leaves the player with 50% of the health they originally had instead of 100%.